Confbase/schema/README.md

 ### How do I initialize empty lists?

 By default, `schema init` will initialize one element of each list.
-To iniitialize empty lists instead, use the flag `--populate-lists=false`.
+To initialize empty lists instead, use the flag `--populate-lists=false`.
 Example: